vite-pwa/vite-plugin-pwa/docs/guide/static-assets.md

 # Static assets handling

-By default, all icons on `PWA Manifest` option found under Vite's `publicDir` option directory, will be included in the service worker *precache*.
+By default, all icons on `PWA Web App Manifest` option found under `Vite's publicDir` option directory, will be included in the service worker *precache*.
 You can disable this option using `includeManifestIcons: false`.

 You can also add another static assets such as `favicon`, `svg` and `font` files using `includeAssets` option.
 The `includeAssets` option will be resolved using `fast-glob` found under Vite's `publicDir` option directory, and so you can use regular expressions to include those assets, for example: `includeAssets: ['fonts/*.ttf', 'images/*.png']`.
 You don't need to configure `PWA Manifest icons` on `includeAssets` option.